 Projects and initiatives with external partners

-In addition, Clariant is a founding member of the Alliance to End Plastic Waste (AEPW), together with 29 other multinationals along the plastics value chainValue chainThe value chain describes the series of steps in the production process, from raw materials through the various intermediate stages to the ﬁnished end product..
+Clariant is a founding member of the Alliance to End Plastic Waste (AEPW), together with some 70 other members along the plastics value chain.
 Its mission is to clear plastic waste from the environment by cleaning up bodies of water; building infrastructure to collect, manage, and recycle waste; promoting new technologies; and engaging with nongovernmental organizations, businesses, and communities.
 Clariant supports the Alliance’s goals with innovation projects that enable design for recycling or the commercialization of chemical recycling, and by actively participating in its working structure.
 As an AEPW member, Clariant indirectly supports the collection, sorting, and recycling of plastic waste.

-In 2021, Clariant also took part in the Circular Economy Initiative Deutschland (CEID) and recommended actions to the German government.
-In the Low-Carbon Emitting Technology Initiative of the World Economic Forum, Clariant particularly supported the work streams Biomass Utilization and Waste Processing of Plastic Waste.
+In the Low-Carbon Emitting Technology Initiative of the World Economic Forum, Clariant particularly supported the workstreams Biomass Utilization and Waste Processing of Plastic Waste.

 Furthermore, Clariant joined the EU Circular Plastics Alliance (CPA) in 2021, whose goal is to boost the EU market for recycled plastics to 10 million tons by 2025.
 Clariant’s strategy in the CPA is to combine the design option for reduction, recycling, and reuse with solutions for mechanical or chemical recycling.

 The company is chairing the Cefic Sustainable Product Issue Team and is represented in a number of other industry association’s bodies such as Cefic’s Bioeconomy Network of Experts or the Circular Economy Working Group.